1 An Introduction to Interdisciplinary Environmental Science

 The specific identity of the occupants inside us depends in large part on, you guessed it, the environmental properties of our bodies.
 Those with the appropriate adaptations can thrive under the temperature and chemical conditions of a human.
 Unsurprisingly, then, changes would likely affect organisms living in our guts and other places.
 Keeping these ideas in mind, consider how we respond to a disease such as strep throat.
 When a certain species of bacteria overcomes our defenses it can cause a reasonably unpleasant ailment.
 It usually produces a tender, swollen, red throat and a fever.
 Why do we experience these symptoms?
 First, bacteria from the outside outcompete our normal resident bacteria, take up space, absorb nutrients, and generally irritate their adopted home.
 Second, fever is one way your body manipulates environmental conditions to inhibit the growth of harmful and unwelcome invaders.
 A pathogen adapted to survive at human body temperature (37 °C) will struggle and even die if subjected to a habitat maintained at 38 or 39 °C. Additionally, people sometimes ingest chemical substances known as antibiotics to kill bacteria.
 In other words, they make a change to the chemical conditions of their bodies to thwart unwanted organisms.
 Unfortunately, antibiotics can also harm many helpful bacteria, making it difficult to digest food and otherwise maintain good health.
 As long as those changes are temporary, though, most people are willing to accept the negative consequences (diarrhea is possible, for instance) in the interest of a cure.
 We will see more about the highly nuanced and fantastically important story of bacteria and antibiotics in Box 5.6, Chapter 5.

-Everything on Earth is connected
+Everything on Earth is connected: environmental unity

 Central to environmental science is the idea that, although we tend to break it up into smaller components for the purposes of study, Earth is one large and complex environment made up of interconnected and interdependent units.
 We can certainly define and describe the organisms or air or water on the planet, but we understand them to be parts of a greater whole.
 Furthermore, since everything is connected to everything else, a change in one component—no matter how small—will bring about changes to other, seemingly distant, components within Earth’s systems.
 You should realize that predicting the far-reaching effects of a relatively small-scale action can be quite difficult, and we often are stuck retracing our steps only after an unexpected, and very likely undesirable, change has been initiated.
-We will see many examples of this idea, the principle of environmental unity, in upcoming chapters.
+We will apply and see examples of this idea, the principle of environmental unity, in upcoming chapters.

 Decision making is informed by caution and risk assessment